 No record of prior block

 ORG explains the level of blocking that the website tests against:

 We're testing using the default "adult content" filter levels for each network.
 Where an ISP provided their service with a level of filtering active by default we chose not to change these settings.
-For lines that came with no filtering active
+For lines that came with no filtering

-services.
+settings on their services.
 This means the active level of filtering varies across our test lines

 Thailand's censorship regime has grown ever more pervasive since the military took over last month, with punishments aimed at both speakers and consumers of prohibited media.